gojko/minidi/README.md

 * loads components lazily/on demand
 * easy, convention based access to components -- just ask for a property passed into the constructor
-* minimal impact on your code -- requires components only to have a specific constructor/function parameters
+* minimal impact on your code -- requires components only to have a specific constructor/function parameter
 * no external dependencies
 * production-ready, tested
 * supports any Node module as a component, including NPM/Node packages and local files